-Properly selected, placed, and maintained landscaping can provide excellent wind protection, or windbreaks, which will reduce heating costs considerably.
+Properly selected, placed, and maintained landscaping can provide excellent wind protection, or windbreaks, which will reduce home heating costs considerably.
 Furthermore, the benefits from these windbreaks will increase as the trees and shrubs mature.
-To use a windbreak effectively, you need to know what landscape strategies will work best in your regional climate and your microclimate.
-Check out the Energy Saver 101 landscaping infographic for the best landscaping strategies for your climate.
+To use a windbreak effectively, you need to know what landscape options will work best in your regional climate and your microclimate.
+Check out the Energy Saver 101 landscaping infographic for the best landscaping tips for your climate.

 If snow tends to drift in your area, plant low shrubs on the windward side of your windbreak.
 The shrubs will trap snow before it blows next to your home.
 Snow fences can also help trap snow.